What Does the Bible Say About Patience?

 Prayer

-Jesus taught us to pray with confidence, knowing our Father hears us (Matthew 6:9-13).
+Jesus taught us to approach our Father with confidence, knowing He hears us (1 John 5:14).

 Explore any Bible topic instantly